How to Mitigate Spear-Phishing via the FileFlex Enterprise Zero Trust Platform

 FileFlex Enterprise sharing forces zero-trust user authentication and layered security

-FileFlex Enterprise mitigates this method of delivering malware because instead of allowing share recipients access to files through email links and attachments you are giving them IT controlled access to files in their source locations or upload permission to virtual data rooms to verified trusted senders.
-The access is always through the FileFlex application and never through the use of attachments or links and access to the sharing itself goes through user authentication and layered security.
-It is the perfect tool if you are augmenting your perimeter-based security paradigm with zero-trust by always authenticating and always verifying all transactions all the time or “never trust, always verify”.
+FileFlex Enterprise mitigates this method of delivering malware because instead of allowing share recipients access to files through email links and attachments you are giving them IT-controlled access to files in their source locations or upload permission to virtual data rooms to verified trusted senders.
+The access is always through the FileFlex application and never through the use of attachments or links and access to the sharing itself goes through user authentication, optional device authentication, U2F, and layered security.
+It is the perfect tool if you are augmenting your perimeter-based security paradigm with zero trust by always authenticating and always verifying all transactions all the time or “never trust, always verify”.

 FileFlex Enterprise addresses spoofing and impersonation